Cancers and Tumors

 To find out whether your child has a germ cell tumor, your child’s doctor will start with a thorough exam and ask about your child’s health background.

 Next the doctor will do a series of tests to look for signs of disease.
-Common tests to check for germ cell tumors include blood tests, biopsies and imaging studies.
+Common tests used to check for germ cell tumors include:

-Used to check the levels of white and red blood cells, to look for tumor markers, which are substances that suggest a tumor is present, and to check for other chemicals in the blood.
+- Blood tests, used to check the levels of white and red blood cells, to look for tumor markers (substances made by the tumor that go into the bloodstream) and to check for other chemicals in the blood.